Roger Arliner Young: Career

 However, around 1934, rumors started circulating that there was a romance between Just and Young, and in 1936 they had a huge confrontation.
-Later that year she was fired, ostensibly because she missed classes.
+Later that year Young was fired, ostensibly because she missed classes.
 In her words, "The situation here is so cruel and cowardly that every spark of sentiment that I have held for Howard is cold."
+Whether related to academic performance or a romantic conflict, Just had created a paper trail of complaints surrounding Young leading up to 1936 painting her performance as disruptive to the smooth operation of research and teaching at Howard University.
+He restricted Young's access to important research equipment, and finally in 1936, used his trail of evidence to fire Young.
+Young had this to say on the subject: “You seem to be making a deliberate effort to keep me from doing any research while in residence in your department.
+This type of thing is so averse to a true scientific or real university spirit that for a long time I have tried not to believe that it is the correct expression of your sincere attitude.” —Roger Arliner Young to Ernest Everett Just, May 6, 1935.

-She used this setback as an opportunity to try again to obtain a Ph.D.
-In June 1937, she went to the University of Pennsylvania, studying with Lewis Victor Heilbrunn (another scientist she met at the Marine Biological Laboratory) and graduated with her doctorate in 1940.
+She used this setback as an opportunity to try again to obtain a Ph.D. after ending her association with Howard.
+In June 1937, she went to the University of Pennsylvania, studying with Lewis Victor Heilbrunn (another scientist she met at the Marine Biological Laboratory).
+After this leave of absence from Just's supposed tutelage, Young was able to earn her PhD in zoology, graduating in 1940, and earning her the title of the first African American woman to earn a PhD in zoology.
+Young co-authored two papers with Heilbrunn.

-After obtaining her doctorate, Young became an assistant professor at the North Carolina College for Negroes and Shaw University (1940–1947), and held teaching positions in Texas, Mississippi and Louisiana until 1959.
+After obtaining her doctorate, Young became an assistant professor at the North Carolina College for Negroes and Shaw University (1940–1947).
+Although this position came at a $700 per year pay decrease in relation to her position at Howard University, Young and her mother rented a house in the nearby Hayti district and continued her career here.
+Later in her scientific career, Roger Young held teaching positions at Bishop College in Marshall, Texas in 1953, Paul Quinn University in Waco, Texas in 1955, and at colleges in Mississippi and Louisiana until 1959.
+In 1960, Roger Young found employment as a professor of Science at Jackson State University.

 Young contributed a great deal of work to science.
 She studied the effects of direct and indirect radiation on sea urchin eggs, on the structures that control the salt concentration in paramecium, as well as hydration and dehydration of living cells.